awesomemotive/easy-digital-downloads/readme.txt

 * Fix: API Keys not able to be copied from user profile.
 * Fix: Correct link to the iOS application.
 * Fix: Use new iPhone icon.
-* Fix: EDD_Payment::setup_tax not always contain proper data.
+* Fix: EDD_Payment::setup_tax does not always contain proper data.
 * Fix: Styles on Recount/Reset tool lost.
 * Fix: CSV import tool not importing Download Files in some circumstances.
 * Fix: Tooltip style conflict with Gravity Forms.
-* Fix: Recount earning/sales tool for all downloads failing properly count.
+* Fix: Recount earning/sales tool for all downloads failing to properly count.
 * Fix: Multiple instances of cart widget causes conflicts when adding or removing items.
 * Fix: API Key list table is unreadable on mobile.
 * Fix: Custom icons via edd_accepted_payment_icons are unwrapped.
-* Fix: Fees for specific download and price IDs do not check if that item or price ID is in the cart.
+* Fix: Fees for specific download and price IDs do not check if the item or price ID is in the cart.
 * Fix: EDD API returning version 1 by default.
 * Fix: Change uses of jQuery .toggle() to use .show() and .hide() to fix bad checkbox states.
 * Fix: Correct translation for 'State / Province'.